Best lightweight running shoes

 Weight: 6.0 ounces or 170 grams.

-The Brooks Catamount 2 uses the same midsole tech as the Brooks Hyperion, so the hyper-lightweight DNA Flash (Nitrogen-infused EVA foam) allows the Catamount to be cushioned yet versatile.
+The Brooks Catamount 3 uses the same midsole tech as the Brooks Hyperion 2, so the hyper-lightweight DNA Flash (Nitrogen-infused EVA foam) makes the Catamount cushioned, yet versatile and protective on the trails.

-The shoe weighs just under 10 ounces, and that’s very respectable for a product that has a trail-worthy outsole and rock plate.
-The aggressive lugs made from the sticky rubber (TrailTack) compound deliver a sufficient bite, whereas the plate protects the foot from the pointy rocks and roots.
+The shoe weighs just over 9 ounces, and that’s very respectable for a product with a trail-worthy outsole and transition plate.
+The aggressive lugs made from the sticky rubber (TrailTack) compound deliver a sufficient bite.
+Inside the midsole, the ‘Skyvault’ plate helps guide the foot through the gait cycle.

 The upper keeps the weight low by applying protective urethane films over a mesh exterior.
 The partial sleeve helps keep the debris out and secures the midfoot.